-5.14 All commissioning activities should be performed in accordance with authorized written procedures.
+- 5.14 All commissioning activities should be performed in accordance with authorized approved written procedures.
 The preparation of test procedures, including their verification and approval, should be defined within the management system.
 The level of review should reflect the importance to safety of the system and the nature of the test.
-The procedures that are established should provide for timely reporting to allow commissioning to proceed safely and efficiently.
+The procedures that are established should provide for timely reporting to allow commissioning to proceed safely and efficiently. - 5.15 Based on the tests scheduled in the commissioning programme the procedures should be prepared for each of the individual plant item and system tests.
+Each procedure should detail the objectives of the testing proposals and should contain the detailed instructions to members of the test team carrying out the work.
+In addition to the detailed step-by-step instructions they should contain specific information about safety requirements, emergency procedures, test data collection and its acceptance criteria.